LudovicRousseau/pyscard/INSTALL.md

 command in a console:

 ```
-setup.py build_ext bdist_msi
-setup.py build_ext bdist_wininst
+python setup.py build_ext bdist_wheel
 ```

-This will build the msi installer and self-executable installer in the dist directory, with names similar to `pyscard-1.9.<xx>.win32-py2.7.msi` and `pyscard-1.9.<xx>.win32-py2.7.exe`.
+This will build the wheel installer with a name similar to `pyscard-2.0.5-cp311-cp311-win_amd64.whl`.

 Building a binary distribution for GNU/Linux
 --------------------------------------------